General

 How does ETA accuracy affect delivery costs?

 According to Loqate/GBG (2023), failed deliveries cost $17.20 per package with 8% first-attempt failure rates in North America.
-Accurate ETAs improve first-attempt success (customers are present), reduce WISMO support costs by 30–40% through proactive notifications (project44), and enable tighter delivery windows that increase stops per driver shift.
+Accurate ETAs improve first-attempt success (customers are present), reduce WISMO support costs by 30–40% through proactive notifications, and enable tighter delivery windows that increase stops per driver shift.
 For a retailer processing 2M+ deliveries annually, the combined cost impact of moving from 80% to 95%+ accuracy reaches seven figures.

 How long does it take to implement a predictive ETA system?

-API-first predictive ETA platforms that deploy above existing TMS and routing infrastructure can be operational in weeks to months — significantly faster than the 12–24 months required for monolithic TMS replacement.
-The implementation path typically starts with data integration (connecting carrier, traffic, and telematics feeds), followed by a pilot phase comparing predicted versus actual ETAs on active routes, then graduated rollout with proactive customer communication activated as accuracy benchmarks are met.
+API-first predictive ETA platforms like Locus that deploy above existing TMS and routing infrastructure can be operational in weeks to months — significantly faster than the 12–24 months required for monolithic TMS replacement.
+The implementation path starts with data integration (connecting carrier, traffic, and telematics feeds), followed by a pilot phase comparing predicted versus actual ETAs on active routes, then graduated rollout with proactive customer communication activated as accuracy benchmarks are met.

 Ishan, a knowledge navigator at heart, has more than a decade crafting content strategies for B2B tech, with a strong focus on logistics SaaS.
 He blends AI with human creativity to turn complex ideas into compelling narratives.